JeniaD/Antivirus-prototype/README.md

 # Antivirus-prototype
-This is just a simple antivirus prototype that is currently under development.
+This is just a simple antivirus prototype that is not complete.
 It is based on C++ 17, using `std::filesystem`.